 - Scroll down and find the Applications section.

-- Click the plus (+) button and add the application.
+- Click the Plus (+) button and add the application.

 - Change the language for the selected application.

-Language Resources are special localization files of applications that allow you to change the program’s interface language.
 Popular and world-known applications are usually available in many languages.
 However, if your native language is, for example, English, you don’t need all the additional localizations, especially considering that the language files take up space on your disk.
-Fortunately, with MacCleaner Pro you can safely remove unnecessary localizations.
+Fortunately, with a special tool like MacCleaner Pro you can safely remove unnecessary localizations.

 Steps to remove unnecessary language files on a Mac.